 - 2016 Ram Trucks Towing Guide – Ours is on p.
 5, 2nd section, last line.
 Search for: “CREW CAB LONG BOX, 4X4, DRW”

-- 2016 Ram Trucks Model Specific Weight Ratings – Set Cab to “Crew” and Drive to “4×4” Ours is the fifth truck in the list.
+- Current Ram Trucks Model Specific Weight Ratings – Choose Heavy Duty / Crew / 8′ Box / 6.7 Liter Cummins / Auto / 4×4 / Premium Axle Ratio.
+The truck like ours is the first Laramie in the list.
 If you know a VIN number, click the red button “Look Up My Vehicle” to get the specs for that truck.